act-rules/act-rules.github.io/_rules/video-only-as-media-alternative-fd26cf.md

 #### Passed Example 1

-A video element without audio.
-The text on the page labels the video as an alternative.
+This `video` element, which has no audio, is a media alternative for the text in the page and labeled as such.

 ```html
 <html lang="en">